kislayabhi/kislayabhi.github.io/_posts/2021-3-3-Lecture-Summaries.md

 QnA

 1. Pranaams Maharaj.
 The 2nd problem of adjectival relationship feels the subtlest.
-That Devadutta pointer seems like the way of "Neti Neti" where the "Devadutta of Mumbai" == "Devadutta of Manhattan" by disregarding (neti) the un-necessary stuff. (next week)
+The Devadutta pointer is like the way of "Neti Neti" where the "Devadutta of Mumbai" == "Devadutta of Manhattan" by disregarding (neti) the un-necessary stuff. (next week)